shapescience/shapescience.xyz/content/page/about.md

 The French readers may be interested to know I studied at Louis le Grand.*

 ## Personnal life
-I've been living since 2015 in Israel with my amazing wife Chlé and our wonderful daughters!
+I've been living since 2015 in Israel with my amazing wife Chloé and our wonderful daughters!

 ![us-three](/images/nous-trois.jpg)

+If you are feeling hungry, visit [pitaetchocolat.com](https://pitaetchocolat.com).